rkuma183/wilsonmar.github.io/_posts/2017-06-30-groovy-intro.md

 Groovy development began in 2003 by James Strachan and Bob McWhirter.
 Groovy 1.0 was released in January 2, 2007.

+The advantage of Groovy:

+1. Can run on a variety of operating systems (Linux, Windows, etc.)
+2. Create code faster than Java?
+3. Can use Java library classes, such as Grails for web apps
+4. Still use JVM (Groovy compiles to Java)

 ## Social

 <a target="_blank" href="http://groovy-lang.org/">http://groovy-lang.org</a>